Lucy and the Lake Monster: Alleged Evidence for Champ Legend

 During post-production of the film, the filmmakers reviewed their drone footage from production on August 2, 2024, and noticed what appeared to be a large creature swimming just below the surface of the water in Bulwagga Bay.
 The alleged creature is visible in the bottom right portion of the screen, swimming behind a boat on which the two lead actors of the film were aboard.
 The boat was 142 inches from the tip of the bow to the stern and 50.5 inches at the widest point, and the alleged creature appears to be larger than the boat.

 One of the co-writers, Kelly Tabor, believes it to be a foundational piece of evidence for Champ.
 The second co-writer and director of the film, Richard Rossi, said that he shared the footage with scientists.
-A ten-second clip from the longer five minute footage was shared publicly on YouTube.
+A ten-second clip from the longer twelve-minute footage was shared publicly on YouTube and went viral worldwide, garnering millions of views.

 On October 3, 2025, William Shatner presented the Tabor-Rossi footage on his program The UnXplained, a television series on History.
-Shatner tapped the world's top scientific experts to analyze the footage, and concluded it is "the most compelling recent evidence for Champ."
-(Season 7, Episode 15, "Terrors of the Deep.")
+The show had various experts analyze the footage, and the conclusion was that Champ might be real (Season 7, Episode 15, "Terrors of the Deep".)